nkotzo/musings/assets/TheFarm.md

 While the treatment of pets sounds more positive, it’s the cattle approach developers need to target, the automation of scale-out architectures.
-In the early days of cloud deployments, it was mostly about infrastructure, but adapting to modern agile processes its a requirement for DevOps, DevSecOps, Platform Engineering, etc. that are driving todays feature deployments.
+In the early days of cloud deployments, it was mostly about infrastructure, but adapting to the modern agile processes of today its become a requirement for DevOps, DevSecOps, Platform Engineering, etc. that are driving todays feature deployments.
 That’s not to say the cattle approach will work all the time, there are exceptions to every rule.
 But they should be exceptions, and, not the rule.
 “Not everything is disposable, and when an asset isn’t, it requires pet treatment.
 The goal is to minimize the number of pets and maximize cattle to create an easy to protect and manage infrastructure.”

 ## Extending the farm, Additions to the “Cattle, not Pets” Analogy
 What about Containers?
-In a [Bernard Golden post](https://thenewstack.io/pets-and-cattle-symbolize-servers-so-what-does-that-make-containers-chickens/) he used chickens to describe container environment.
+In a [Bernard Golden post](https://thenewstack.io/pets-and-cattle-symbolize-servers-so-what-does-that-make-containers-chickens/) he used chickens to describe the container environment.
 “Chickens grow to maturity much faster than cattle — six weeks for a chicken compared to around 24 months for cattle.
 They’re more efficient than cattle in terms of resource use — a chicken only takes 1.7 pounds of food to add a pound of mass, while a steer requires over three pounds”